Backbase/backbase.github.io/_posts/2023-10-06-code-coverage.md

 When setting a code coverage target it is important to take into account benefit vs effort.
 This means that you choose the target to improve the quality of the codebase, not to please a certain metric.
 Discuss with your team some of the following questions.

-* _Does it worth the effort of aiming for a high code coverage?_
+* _Is it worth the effort of aiming for a high code coverage?_
 * _Does the client have the time allocation for implementing those tests?_
 * _What code coverage criteria make sense to my team?_